projectacrn/acrn-hypervisor/doc/introduction/index.rst

    the decoded information (including the PIO address, size of access, read/write, and target register) into the shared page, and notify/interrupt the Service VM to process.
-3. The Virtio and hypervisor service module (VHM) in Service VM receives the interrupt, and queries the IO request ring to get the PIO instruction details.
+3. The hypervisor service module (HSM) in Service VM receives the interrupt, and queries the IO request ring to get the PIO instruction details.
 4. It checks to see if any kernel device claims ownership of the IO port: if a kernel module claimed it, the kernel module is activated to execute its processing APIs.
-Otherwise, the VHM module leaves the IO request in the shared page and wakes up the device model thread to process.
+Otherwise, the HSM module leaves the IO request in the shared page and wakes up the device model thread to process.
-5. The ACRN device model follows the same mechanism as the VHM.
+5. The ACRN device model follows the same mechanism as the HSM.
 The I/O processing thread of device model queries the IO request ring to get the PIO instruction details and checks to see if any (guest) device emulation module claims ownership of the IO port: if a module claimed it,